MicrosoftDocs/machine-learning-server-docs/microsoft-r/includes/r-client/r-client-install.md

 &nbsp;&nbsp;&nbsp;&nbsp;Available RAM: &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 4+ GB recommended <br>
 &nbsp;&nbsp;&nbsp;&nbsp;Internet access: &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Needed to download R Client and any dependencies

+   >You must install Microsoft R Client to a local drive on your computer.
+   >
+   >You may need to disable your antivirus software.
+If you do, please turn it back on as soon as you are finished.

 <br>

-**How to Install:**
+**How to Install (with Internet Access):**

 1. Log in to the machine with administrator privileges.
-You must install Microsoft R Client to a local drive on your computer.

 1. [Download Microsoft R Client](http://aka.ms/rclient/download).

 1. Close any other programs running on the system.
-   >You may need to disable your antivirus software.
-If you do, please turn it back on as soon as you are finished.

 1. Run the Microsoft R Client setup and follow the prompts: